Turbo Takeaways

 Not Being Able to Pay It Back

 If you take out too many BNPL loans at once, you may accumulate more debt than you’re able to pay.
-This can lead to financial stress and can lead to negative impacts on your credit score.
-If your debt is turned over to a collection agency, you may receive collection calls.
+This can lead to financial stress and negative impacts on your credit score.
+Also, If your debt is turned over to a collection agency, you may receive calls pressuring you for repayments.

 Benefits of Buy Now Pay Later